🔥 Managing Stress During the Busy Season: Real Strategies for Chimney Professionals

 4. Shift How You Think About Stress

 Not all stress is bad.
-Research from Stanford University shows that when people view stress as a challenge
+Research from Stanford University shows that when people view stress as a challenge rather than a threat, they perform better and feel more resilient.

 When you feel that pressure building, pause and remind yourself: